NEW iDeas

 However, someone with a flying phobia would likely be fine with loved ones jetting off on holiday.
 A fear of loved ones walking on the a busy road makes perfect sense.
 Why?
 Because it sits in our primitive brain as a survival memory where it is filed away alongside all our other survival files.
 But when we happily wave our loved ones off at the airport the primitive mind is confused because it is different to the other rational files such as not to walk on a busy road.
 This incongruity leads to the brain not being able to file it away with all the other ones and therefore it stays in the ‘in-tray’ requiring attention.
 Any attempts to move it to the intellectual mind (neocortex) by trying to be rational about it, e.g. “You have more chance of being struck by lightening than having a plane crash”, are futile because this part of the brain sees the fear that accompanies this and rejects it.
 As it has no ‘home’ to go to, it keeps sending us messages to remind us that it is there.
 This results in hyper-vigilance, intrusive thoughts and all the feelings and behaviours that come with having a phobia.

-If you would like to find out more and discuss how Rewind can help with overcoming a phobia, please get in touch with NEWiD Therapy and Coaching on 07522 836800.
+If you would like to find out more and discuss how hypnotherapy can help with overcoming a phobia, please get in touch with NEWiD Therapy and Coaching on 07522 836800.